How to withdraw the money you earned with FBS?

-How to locate support and resistance?
+How to draw support and resistance lines?

 Support and resistance come in different forms.
 Firstly, there are the diagonal trendlines we explained before.
 A trendline can connect the price’s highs and limit the trend on the upside.
 In this case, this trendline is called a resistance line.
 A trendline can also be drawn through the lows of the price chart and limit the price action on the downside.
 Such a line is called a support line.
 Support and resistance lines can be drawn in both uptrends and downtrends.
 You need at least 2 highs or 2 lows to draw a trendline through them.
-You can find more information about drawing trendlines here.
+You can find more information about drawing trendlines.

-Notice that during an uptrend, support line is the most important one because if the price breaks below it, the trend will change to a downtrend.
-During a downtrend, resistance line is the key one as a break above it would mean a reversal up.
+Notice that during an uptrend, the support line is the most important one because if the price breaks below it, the trend will change to a downtrend.
+During a downtrend, the resistance line is the key one as a break above it would mean a reversal up.

 As the market is constantly moving, it often happens that support and resistance lines and levels switch places.
-As you can see at the picture above, after the price fell below the support line it started to act as a resistance line.
+As you can see in the picture above, after the price fell below the support line it started to act as a resistance line.

 Other techniques traders use to identify support and resistance levels are moving averages, Fibonacci levels, pivot points, etc.